Carbon-for-Developers/carbon-sdks/java/docs/FilesApi.md

     Boolean parsePdfTablesWithOcr = false; // Whether to use rich table parsing when `use_ocr` is enabled.
     Boolean detectAudioLanguage = false; // Whether to automatically detect the language of the uploaded audio file.
     TranscriptionServiceNullable transcriptionService = TranscriptionServiceNullable.fromValue("assemblyai"); // The transcription service to use for audio files.
 If no service is specified, 'deepgram' will be used.
+    Boolean includeSpeakerLabels = false; // Detect multiple speakers and label segments of speech by speaker for audio files.
     FileContentTypesNullable mediaType = FileContentTypesNullable.fromValue("TEXT"); // The media type of the file.
 If not provided, it will be inferred from the file extension.
     Boolean splitRows = false; // Whether to split tabular rows into chunks.
-Currently only valid for CSV, TSV, and XLSX files. try {
+Currently only valid for CSV, TSV, and XLSX files.
+    Boolean enableColdStorage = false; // Enable cold storage for the file.
+If set to true, the file will be moved to cold storage after a certain period of inactivity.
+Default is false.
+    Integer hotStorageTimeToLive = 56; // Time in seconds after which the file will be moved to cold storage. try {
       UserFile result = client
               .files